charwick/helipad/README.md

 * [Jupyter](https://jupyter.org/), [Ipywidgets](https://pypi.org/project/ipywidgets/), and [ipympl](https://github.com/matplotlib/ipympl) to run Helipad in Jupyter notebooks
 * [Readline](https://pypi.org/project/readline/) and Code for the debug console
 * [Nest-asyncio](https://pypi.org/project/nest-asyncio/) to run Helipad from Spyder

+## How to Cite

+If you use Helipad in your own research, please cite as follows:

+> Harwick, Cameron (2021).
+“Helipad: A Framework for Agent-Based Modeling in Python.”
+Working paper available at [ssrn.com/abstract=3870501](https://ssrn.com/abstract=3870501).

 ## Version History